aminkhod/Statistacal-Learning-TA-with-R/README.md

 # R
-Here there are some implementation in R
+Here there are some simple Machine Learning implementation in R. In first two files R syntax is intoduced